 Step 5: Don't forget the maintenance

-Tips for Zero Trust in a cloud
+Tips for zero trust in the cloud

-We’ve outlined some tips to help you implement Zero Trust security tools and control mechanisms.
+We've outlined some tips to help you implement zero trust security tools and control mechanisms.

-Automatize your asset discovery
+Automate asset discovery

 Instead of manually going through every device in your organization, extracting this data using web filtering is much easier.
 Set a longer time of monitoring, say, several weeks, and then check what applications and assets were identified — this should portray a somewhat accurate picture of your network, including shadow IT assets.
 This will help you to plan secure access management whitelisting only specific applications.

-Adjust Zero Trust architecture to your business
+Adjust zero trust architecture to your business

-Your Zero Trust approach should be centered around your business and be a method to increase its security.
-It won’t do you much good to throw away everything that you’ve built thus far and start from scratch — likely, you’ll have to go through a hybrid approach and only fully move to the cloud later on.
-Therefore your Zero Trust transition should be gradual so as not to endanger any current business operations.
+Your zero trust approach should be centered around your business and be a method to increase its security.
+It won't do you much good to throw away everything that you've built thus far and start from scratch—likely, you'll have to go through a hybrid approach and only fully move to the cloud later on.
+Therefore, your zero trust transition should be gradual so as not to endanger any current business operations.

 Follow the data's trail

-When it comes to sensitive data, it’s not a bad idea to have its journey fully mapped out from the moment the user submits it.
-As it’s one of the critical assets, Zero Trust should focus additional attention on this area to ensure that the protection is on par with the highest quality standards.
+When it comes to sensitive data, it's not a bad idea to have its journey fully mapped out from the moment the user submits it.
+As it's one of the critical assets, zero trust should focus additional attention on this area to ensure that the protection is on par with the highest quality standards.

 Expand the architecture